-Throughout the ZOE program, you will be asked a set of simple questions each day that will take less than a minute to complete.
+Throughout your ZOE plan, you will be asked a set of simple questions each day that will take less than a minute to complete.
 These questions will help you keep track of your biology.
 Why do we do this?
 Well, we believe that it is important to learn how to listen and respond to your body's signals.
-When you bring more awareness to how your body feels after eating certain foods then you can respond more intentionally.
-Doing this will help you to choose foods that give you energy, rather than drain you of energy.
+When you bring more awareness to how your body feels after eating certain foods, then you can respond more intentionally.
+Doing this will help you choose foods that give you energy, rather than drain you of energy.
 That's why building this awareness and respecting your body's cues can be so powerful.

 Hunger is a normal, healthy biological mechanism that tells you that your body is working as it should.
 Diets generally make it seem like there is an exact amount of calories that you need to eat (and no more), but the reality is that our needs can fluctuate from day-to-day.
 Listening to your hunger and fullness cues can help you appropriately respond to these changing needs.